sola-da/NL2Type/README.md

 - Download some results and required data from [this link](https://drive.google.com/file/d/1JUjvliIV76_LtqoZvcIVAOfZUBeGgVFk/view?usp=sharing), place it in _current directory_ and unzip it.

 - To download the files used for training and testing the model used in the paper, [use this link](https://drive.google.com/open?id=1tk-h3O-nTQ3X-cPZ5D7aaaLTUtLgVvwt).
+The files used for training the model are in "training_files" and the files used in testing are in "testing_files"

 ## Setup steps
 The steps in this section can be ignored if you are using the docker container